knarbmakes/ifworldscollide/README.md

 ## Keywords

 * **Tactics** Faction-wide abilities that can be used at the start of any activation.
 Failing the knack check results in environmental penalties.
-* **Health** Number of hitpoints a unit has before it is defeated and removed from play.
+* **Health** Number of hit points a unit has before it is defeated and removed from play.
 * **Defense Type(s)** The defense types, specifying the type of defense that unit has.
-The more types, the better.
-None is also valid.
+Protects against CRITICAL attacks.
 * **Defense Value** A numerical value for the level of defense.
+Subtracted from damage inflicted.
+* **CRITICAL Attack** When an attack bypasses all defense types of the target unit, it is considered a CRITICAL attack, doubling the damage inflicted.
 * **Move** Distance the unit can move in one activation
-* **Knack** The level of proficiency the unit has in wielding a weapon, ability or strategy.
+* **Knack** The level of proficiency the unit has in wielding a weapon, ability or tactic.
 Defined as a number between 2 and 6.
-This is the target number to roll equal to or higher in order to score a hit, using a 6 sided dice.
+Roll a six sided dice, and add any bonuses or penalities.
+If you meet the knack score or higher, it's successful.
-* **Weapons** A list of offensive capabilities the unit can use during an activation.
+* **Weapons** A list of offensive capabilities the unit can use during an activation as attacks.
 Each Weapon has the following attributes:
   * **Attacks** The number of attacks the unit may make with this weapon in one activation.
   * **Damage** The amount of damage each attack with this weapon inflicts.
-  * **Effective** VS Type - The specific type of defense this weapon will inflict double damage against.
-Weapons may be effective against multiple defense types.
-To deal double damage, the weapon must be effective against ALL the types specified on the target.
-If the target has no defense types, ALL weapons do double damage against them.
+  * **Effective** VS Type - The defense types that this weapon bypasses, in an attempt to get the CRITICAL attack bonus.
 * **Abilities** A list of special tools and abilities the unit can use during an activation.
 Specific wording to describe the effect.
 * **Condition** An effect applied to a unit.
-If not specified, assume the duration is indefinite.
-Can be cleared by any abilities that specify they clear effects.
+If not specified, assume the duration lasts until the end the unit's next activation.
+Can be cleared by any effects that specify they clear conditions.
-* **Activation** The time during which a unit is able to move and attack and use it's abilities.
+* **Activation** The time during which a unit is able to move, attack and use it's abilities.
-* **Cover** Physical (3) Bonus against ranged attacks.
+* **Cover** Physical (3) Defense Bonus against Ranged and Near attacks.